GenStatLeipzig/GWAMA_olfaction/README.md

 - **09c_format_results.R**: Convert the LDSC output from text format into a data table.

+### Genetic correlation between coffee odour identification and intake of coffee and tea

+- **09d_ldsc_preparation.R**: Prepare summary statistics of coffee and tea intake for LDSC.

+- **09e_create_ldsc_command.R**: Prepare command for LDSC tool.
+Shell script has to be executed manually.

+- **09f_format_results.R**: Convert the LDSC output from text format into a data table.

 ### Odds ratio
 - **10_odds_ratio.R**: Calculate odds ratios for the index variants.
 Effect direction is harmonized so that the risk allele is always referring to a positive effect direction (i.e., better olfactory identification).

+### LD score regression for single studies

+- **11a_sumstats_preparation.R**: Prepare statistics of participating studies for LDSC.
+Note files containing single study summary statistics will not be provided.

+- **11b_create_ldsr_commands.R**: Prepare command for LDSC tool.
+Shell script has to be executed manually.

+- **11c_collect_heritability.R**: Convert the LDSC output from text format into a data table.

 ## 3. Figures
 - **F1_miami_plot.R**: Plot of combined, female and male analysis groups arranged in a Miami plot with annotation of index variants.
 Annotation data has to be specified manually.